igorpnk/ADtoTopor/README.md

 Start procedure Main!

-1) Open in Altium Designer Script_Project.
+1) Open in Altium Designer "ADtoToporScript.PrjScr".

 2) Open in Altium Designer Your PCB.